FlorisRoelofs/polya/README.md

 This guide will explain how to open and use this package.

-First, in order to get it running, use the following codes one at the time inside the console in R:
+First, in order to get it running, use the following codes one at the time inside the R console:

 install.packages('devtools')